chaithra56/Assignment-3c/README.md

 viper <- read_tsv("Viperidae_BOLD_data.tsv")

 rm(Viperidae)
 #the data of Viperidae and viper are same.
-Downloading the same file multiple times effects the storage.
-Users may encounter difficulties when they ran out of data.
+Viper data is used to perform other functions in the program so the data of Viperidae can be eliminated to save the storage space.

 #Read data from BOLD and created a file in case a duplicate of the original file is required.
 # PART C3: FILTER AND TIDY UP DATA TO BE USED FOR PHYLOGENETIC ANALYSIS ----